Ficool

 "What's weird?"
 I muttered.

 "You."
-She sniffed the air dramatically, like some kind of bloodhound. "…You smell different.
+She sniffed dramatically. "…You smell different.
 Not just dirt.
 Kinda… sweet.
-Almost like—" her eyes narrowed, "A perfume??."
+Almost like—" Her eyes narrowed.
+"A perfume??"

 Her grin widened.
 "Ohhh?
 Did my useless brother actually manage to talk to a girl?
 Or did one accidentally bump into you on the street and you're making a big deal out of it in your head?"